dreadflopp/dreadsskyrimbuild/content/Mod Installation/ENB Presets.md

 ### ENB for Azurite Weathers
 {{% button href="https://www.nexusmods.com/skyrimspecialedition/mods/47917" icon="fas fa-download" icon-position="right" %}}Download{{% /button %}}

-This ENB is based on The Truth by Phinix and is edited for Azurite Weathers by Mechanicalpanda
+This ENB is based on The Truth by Phinix and is edited for Azurite Weathers by Mechanicalpanda.
+Try this if you decided to use *Azurite Weathers*.